MyDuan/data_scrapy/README.md

 - run the `RUN button` in pycharm
 - Type the url to pycharm
 - Than can run the notebook file in ./notebook.

+### Example
+- In this repository, there is a sqlite db example which have the data gotten from the target website.
+- In the ./notebook, there are some example notebook files.